microsoft/Xbox-GDK-Samples/Samples/Live/InGameStore/readme_en-us.md

 ![](./media/image8.png)

 This sample can also be run in trial mode.
 This requires the sample to be configured to use a real license.
 This uses a product that is configured with a usage-based trial that expires after 10 hours of title uptimes.

+When the game is operating with a trial license, the product list will include an offer for the base game.
+The game license can be upgraded from trial->full by selecting the 'Purchase' option for this offer and completing the in-game purchase flow.

 Trial configuration and limits are configured in Partner Center, and requires the title to use the Restrictive Licensing policy.